sradc/SmallPebble/README.md

 <br><p align="center"><img src="pebbles.jpg" /></p><br>

-SmallPebble is a minimal/toy automatic differentiation/deep learning library written from scratch in Python, using NumPy/CuPy.
+SmallPebble is a minimal automatic differentiation and deep learning library written from scratch in Python, using NumPy/CuPy.

 The implementation is in [smallpebble.py](https://github.com/sradc/SmallPebble/blob/master/smallpebble/smallpebble.py).